cudail/sonic-robo-chat-2/developer-guide.md

 ### MUSIC|{track}

 Play the given music track.
 The normal stage music will resume from where it left off after the track has finished playing.
-If an invalid name is passed in then it will cut off the normal stage music momnetarily before it resumes.
+If an invalid name is passed in then it will cut off the normal stage music momentarily before it resumes.

 List of music: https://wiki.srb2.org/wiki/List_of_music